fbpx

 Accommodation

-Accommodation is available with a financial contribution from the student, which will be $65 per week from 2023.
+Accommodation is available with a financial contribution from the student, which will be $65 per week in 2023 but will increase to $75 per week in 2024.
 A comprehensive guide to each site’s accommodation facilities can be found below:

 Meet Our Team: